alicevision/CCTag/README.md

 Markers to print are located [here](markersToPrint).

 **WARNING**
 Please respect the provided margins.
-The reported detection rate and localization accuracy are valid with completly planar support: be careful not to use bent support (e.g. corrugated sheet of paper).
+The reported detection rate and localization accuracy are valid with completely planar support: be careful not to use bent support (e.g. corrugated sheet of paper).

 The four rings CCTags will be available soon.